-The Subject Lands are located within proximity to the Lake Ontario waterfront over a linear distance of approximately 525 m, although the shoreline area itself is not part of the Subject Lands, as it is under different ownership.
+The Subject Lands front onto Lake Ontario over a linear distance of approximately 525 m.
 This section of the Lake Ontario shoreline is considered to be an exposed coastal nearshore zone and open coast habitat type, although the existing pier on the eastern end of the area and a small concrete groyne do provide some protection.
 The entire shoreline interface is hardened with a mix of armour stone block and larger armour stone boulders and concrete debris to protect against erosion due to wave action.
 Open coast habitats in Lake Ontario have highly variable water temperatures and extensive wind and wave action that results in a relatively hostile environment for fish and the communities in these areas tend to be transitory (Conservation Halton et al., undated).